docarray/docarray/docs/user_guide/storing/docindex.md

 need to have compatible schemas.

 !!! question "When are two schemas compatible?"
-    The schema of your Document Index and of your data need to be compatible with each other.
+    The schemas of your Document Index and data need to be compatible with each other.

     Let's say A is the schema of your Document Index and B is the schema of your data.
-    There are a few rules that determine if a schema A is compatible with a schema B.
+    There are a few rules that determine if schema A is compatible with schema B.
-    If _any_ of the following is true, then A and B are compatible:
+    If _any_ of the following are true, then A and B are compatible:

     - A and B are the same class
     - A and B have the same field names and field types
     - A and B have the same field names, and, for every field, the type of B is a subclass of the type of A

-## Perform vector similarity search
+## Vector similarity search

 Now that you have indexed your data, you can perform vector similarity search using the [find()][docarray.index.abstract.BaseDocIndex.find] method.

-Provided with a Document of type `MyDoc`, [find()][docarray.index.abstract.BaseDocIndex.find] can find similar Documents in the Document Index.
+By using a document of type `MyDoc`, [find()][docarray.index.abstract.BaseDocIndex.find], you can find similar Documents in the Document Index:

 === "Search by Document"